 Cheap flights to Hannover may be easier to find between December and February.
 This is when the weather is at its coldest, with temperatures in the low single digits and sometimes dropping to just below 0 degrees.

 Find a cheap flight to Hannover and step into Germany’s past.
 The capital city of Lower Saxony has held fast to its medieval origins, despite being heavily hit during World War II.
 Today, Hannover is best known as a hotspot for trade fairs and conventions, but there is plenty here for the leisure traveller to enjoy, too.

 To understand Hannover, one must start their exploration of the city in Old Town.
 Here, the picturesque scene is set by rows upon rows of historic white and brown half-timbered houses towering against narrow alleyways.
 Strolling through the Old Town district, it’s easy to imagine what life must have looked like during the medieval era in Germany.
-While exploring Old Town, don’t miss the striking gothic architecture of the city’s old Town Hall.
+While exploring the Old Town, don’t miss the striking Gothic architecture of the city’s old Town Hall.

 For a more modern look at Hannover, see how the locals live today at Kröpcke, the town’s new centre.
 With its department stores, restaurants and even an opera house, this pedestrian zone can fill an entire day in Hannover.

 Culturally, Hannover is rich.
 Sites like the Sprengel Museum and the Lower Saxony State Museum satisfy any traveller’s needs for art and history exhibits.
 Meanwhile, this riverside town also features plenty of water-based entertainment, both at the River Leine and the man-made Maschsee Lake.
 For the best nature in Hannover though, a trip to the Herrenhauser Gardens is a must.